ODINN-SciML/SphereUDE.jl/README.md

 <img src="https://github.com/ODINN-SciML/SphereUDE.jl/blob/main/plots/logo.png?raw=true" width="350">

-## ⚠️ New publication availbale available! 📖 ⚠️
+## ⚠️ New publication available! 📖 ⚠️

-The paper is associated to this package is now available at the [Journal of Geophysical Research: Machine Learning and Computation](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2025JH000626)
+The paper associated to this package is now available at the [Journal of Geophysical Research: Machine Learning and Computation](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2025JH000626)

 ---